-In the LCLS demonstration of this technique, reported December 5 in Physical Review Letters, intense X-ray laser pulses triggered a chain reaction that greatly amplified the X-ray signal, which normally is faint and difficult to detect.
+In the LCLS demonstration of this technique, reported on December 5 in the journal Physical Review Letters, intense X-ray laser pulses triggered a chain reaction that greatly amplified the X-ray signal, which normally is faint and difficult to detect.

 “We showed that we could exponentially amplify the signal by millions of times,” said Nina Rohringer of the Center for Free-Electron Laser Science (CFEL) in Germany, who coordinated the experimental and theoretical effort.
 “This shows that the X-ray laser could be a powerful new tool for resolving ultrafast changes in chemical bonds, as well as energy and charge transfers between atoms.”

 In the experiment, conducted in August 2011, researchers hit compressed neon gas with X-ray laser pulses, which caused electrons to move out of their positions close to the atomic nucleus and into open outer energy shells.
 When the electrons fell back into place, they slightly rearranged and spewed X-ray light at a slightly different energy.
 The emitted X-rays triggered a chain reaction of light bursts in neighboring atoms.
 All of these amplified X-rays were emitted in the same direction, making it easier to measure their energy.

 The experiment builds upon an earlier effort at LCLS to create an “atomic laser” using a similar amplification effect.